Lokesh Machines Limited Publishes EGM Notice for April 03, 2026 Meeting

 Authorized Share Capital Enhancement

-The board has proposed a substantial increase in the company's authorized share capital structure.
-The enhancement will expand the capital base to accommodate future growth and funding requirements.
+The EGM will address the board's earlier proposal for substantial increase in authorized share capital structure to accommodate future growth and funding requirements.

 Parameter: Current Structure Proposed Structure